G-Two/smoke-x-receiver/README.md

 - Sensors
   - Current Temperature
-  - Min Measured Temperature
+  - Alarm Min Temperature
-  - Max Measured Temperature
+  - Alarm Max Temperature
   - Billows Set Temperature
 - Binary Sensors
   - Probe Attached
   - Billows Attached
   - Alarm Enabled

-After successful connection to the MQTT broker, the device will configure each sensor by publishing discovery messages similar to the following:
+After successful connection to the MQTT broker, the device will configure each sensor by publishing discovery messages similar to the following (one for each entity):

 ```json
 {